mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 The `enabledServices` can only be used for core services (i.e. `cms-site`, `cms-backend`, `v1-adapter`, `export-service`, `auth0-client` and `oauth-login-site`), while it is not working for services used from the Console that have been migrated to custom services (migrated services are now plugins, you can find them in the [marketplace](../../marketplace/overview_marketplace.md)).
 The only exception to this rule is that if your template uses api-console-config version 0.39 or lower, or do not use it at all, `enabledServices` will work for migrated services as well.
 :::

-The structure of the `api-console-config.json` is as follows:
+The base structure of the `api-console-config.json` is as follows:

 ```json
 {